-- 11. Claimant's IPP provides that social skills training is a necessary service for Claimant's development, and social skills training is an identified service and support provided to regional center consumers. (§ 4512, subd. (b).)
+11. Claimant's IPP provides that social skills training is a necessary service for Claimant's development, and social skills training is an identified service and support provided to regional center consumers. (§ 4512, subd. (b).)
 The Lanterman Act sets forth alternative ways a regional center may fund necessary services such as social skills training.
 "A regional center may, pursuant to vendorization or a contract, purchase services or supports for a consumer from any individual or agency that the regional center and consumer or, when appropriate, his or her parents ... determines will best accomplish all or any part of that consumer's program plan." (§ 4648, subd. (a)(3).)
 The regional center may "reimburse an individual or agency for services or supports provided to a regional center consumer if the individual or agency has [an established] rate of payment for vendored or contracted services ..., and is providing services pursuant to an emergency vendorization or has completed the vendorization procedures or has entered into a contract with the regional center and continues to comply with the vendorization or contracting requirements."
 (Ibid.)
-In addition, a regional center may "issue a voucher for services and supports provided to a consumer or family at a cost not to exceed the maximum rate of payment for that service or support established by the [Department of Developmental Services]." (§ 4648, subd. (a)(4).) - 12.
-At the hearing, Mother established that LNB currently provides necessary IPP services for Claimant and her family.
-(Factual Findings 9-11.)
-She also articulated specific reasons why the recommended social skills programs located in the HRC catchment area were unsuitable for Claimant and her sisters.
-(Factual Findings 12-13.)
+In addition, a regional center may "issue a voucher for services and supports provided to a consumer or family at a cost not to exceed the maximum rate of payment for that service or support established by the [Department of Developmental Services]." (§ 4648, subd. (a)(4).)

+12. At the hearing, Mother established that LNB provides necessary IPP services for Claimant and her family.
+(Factual Findings 11-13.)
+Mother also articulated specific reasons why the recommended social skills programs located in the HRC catchment area were unsuitable for Claimant and her sisters.
+(Factual Findings 14-15.)
 Mother's concerns and Claimant's needs, however, can be addressed in the IPP process pursuant to section 4643.5, subdivision (c), after transfer of the management of Claimant's case to HRC.
-If it is determined in the IPP process that no social skills program other than LNB meets Claimant's particular needs, HRC would not be foreclosed under the Lanterman Act from continuing to fund Claimant's attendance at LNB, despite its location outside of the HRC catchment area.
-HRC could provide such funding in a variety of ways, including vendorizing the program as an HRC vendor, approving the program as a "courtesy vendor" based on WRC's vendorization of LNB, or issuing a voucher to Mother to allow her to pay LNB directly.
+If it is determined in the IPP process that no social skills program other than LNB meets Claimant's particular needs, HRC would not be foreclosed under the Lanterman Act from funding Claimant's participation in LNB, despite its location outside of the HRC catchment area.
+HRC could provide such funding in a variety of ways, including vendorizing LNB as an HRC-approved vendor, approving LNB as a "courtesy vendor" based on WRC's vendorization of LNB or vendorizing Mother to allow her to pay LNB directly. (§ 4648, subds. (a)(3) & (a)(4).)

-(§ 4648, subd. (a)(3), (4).)
 Indeed, HRC may be obligated under the Lanterman Act to do so if Claimant's needs are sufficiently compelling and unique and cannot be met elsewhere.